Eve Plumb: 1975–2000: Other projects and Brady Bunch reunions

 After The Brady Bunch ended, Plumb's first notable role was that of a teenage prostitute in the NBC television movie Dawn: Portrait of a Teenage Runaway (1976).
 She also appeared in the sequel Alexander: The Other Side of Dawn (1977).
-Plumb starred as "Beth" in NBC productions of Little Women (1978), both a television movie and a short-lived series.
+Plumb starred as "Beth" in NBC productions of Little Women, a 1978 miniseries and a 1979 short-lived television series.
 Plumb also made numerous guest-starring appearances in such series as Here's Lucy, The Love Boat, Fantasy Island, Wonder Woman, One Day at a Time, The Facts of Life, Murder, She Wrote, The Super Mario Bros.
 Super Show!, Lois & Clark: The New Adventures of Superman and All My Children.
 She appeared in the episode "The Force of Evil" from the 1977 series Quinn Martin's Tales of the Unexpected (known in the United Kingdom as Twist in the Tale).

 Plumb was the only original cast member who declined to reunite for the 1976–77 variety show The Brady Bunch Hour on ABC.
 Much was made of her absence, including accusations that she no longer wanted to be associated with the Bradys.
 Plumb has stated in interviews that she was willing to do the variety show's original special episode, but could not commit to a five-year option for additional shows.
 Her role would be filled by Geri Reischl, who went on to be known among Brady Bunch fans as "fake Jan".

 Plumb returned to the "Jan" role for the NBC TV movie The Brady Girls Get Married (1981), which led to The Brady Brides, a short-lived sitcom in which she co-starred with Maureen McCormick, who played Marcia Brady.
 She also appeared in the CBS television movie A Very Brady Christmas (1988) and its 1990 spin-off dramedy series, The Bradys.
 To promote their latest incarnation, the cast appeared on an episode of Sally Jessy Raphael, which is remembered for having been shot outdoors in Florida during a rainstorm.

 In 1993, Plumb had a brief role as Mrs. Noah in the B-Movie mockumentary ...And God Spoke.
 Two years later she was interviewed as part of a 1995 retrospective special titled Brady Bunch Home Movies, produced by Susan Olsen, who played Cindy Brady.
 That same year, Plumb appeared on a special "child stars" installment of The Jenny Jones Show.
-From 1995 to 1997, Plumb was a member of the cast of the Saturday morning sitcom Fudge, playing the title character's mother, Mrs. Anne Hatcher.
-The show aired on ABC in its first season and moved to CBS for its second season.
+In 1995, Plumb was a member of the cast of the Saturday morning sitcom Fudge, playing the title character's mother, Mrs. Anne Hatcher.
+The show aired on ABC.
 To promote the series, Plumb appeared on The Jon Stewart Show.
-Plumb also appeared in the movie Fudge-a-Mania (1997).
+Plumb also appeared in the movie Fudge-a-Mania (1995), the TV pilot movie for the Fudge series the week before the series premiered.
 In 1996, she reminisced about her Brady years on The Rosie O'Donnell Show and on the E True Hollywood Story: The Brady Bunch.
 In 1998, Plumb was the original Pam Burkhart on That '70s Show (only seen in episode 6, "The Keg").